 Kyle Mackey and his family own Northern Natural Organics, an organic orchard in Bear Lake, Michigan.
-Checkout his Foodie File from the January issue of Traverse, Northern Michigan’s Magazine.
+He shares one of his favorite apple recipes, cider pork.

 - Sea salt